openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 Similarly to my previous post I already got student who is interested in working on this!
 **Kartik Mandaville** was really interested in working on this project as part of GSoC if it gets elected.
-He already got experience with developing web applications so if this project gets selected, weâ€™ve got something to look forward to.
+He already got experience with developing web applications so if this project gets selected, we’ve got something to look forward to.

-Overall Iâ€™m really excited about whole GSoC 2011.
+Overall I’m really excited about whole GSoC 2011.
 Many ideas are already gathered and some other might still come.
 And we have people interested in working on these feature even though that today only registration for organizations starts!
-Letâ€™s hope that many of these interesting projects will get implemented!
+Let’s hope that many of these interesting projects will get implemented!

-â€
+”